thachmpham/thachmpham.github.io/md/sysadmin/filesystem_repair.md

 # Overview
-- Create a docker container with qemu installed.
+- Create a QEMU VM.
-- Create a qemu VM in the container.
+- Create a QCOW2 disk image and plug to the VM.
-- Create a filesystem and plug to the VM.
+- Create a EXT4 filesystem on the disk.
 - Corrupt the filesystem.
-- Check and repair the filesystem.
+- Repair the filesystem.

 # Lab